 In the Zone

 Many of the live-action experiences and events I’ve been a part of have been since a younger age to present-day and every one of them has offered something different and exciting.
 Some of them have been better value, better production and a more worthy, immersive experience.
 Some have been short and others have been a full-day event.
 Below are a few teasing details, insights and visuals of what I’ve been a part of overtime and not in any particular order.

 - Alien War – Trocadero Centre, London, UK

-Long before The Crystal Maze Experience came to light in Manchester I used to work in this area during the 1990s and with a work colleague, got the chance of embarking on this spectacular sci-fi movie tie-in at The Trocadero Centre, London, UK.
+Long before The Crystal Maze Event came to light in Manchester I used to work in this area during the 1990s and with a work colleague, got the chance of embarking on this spectacular sci-fi movie tie-in at The Trocadero Centre, London, UK.
 The experience included real movie props, including the realistic tall alien costumes, special effects and lighting.

 A colonial marine would guide your team through a maze of corridors, steps, elevators, pipes and an alien nest area, defending the group where necessary before boarding the drop-ship.
 This was a gripping and tense experience with surprises from all angles and there were some close call moments indeed.

 - Scarefest – Alton Towers Theme Park, Staffordshire, UK

 In 2014 and 2015 I had the chance of working with the Alton Towers theme park as a live actor and performer in the seasonal Scarefest event mazes.
 In 2014 I took on the role of a dead, zombie fireman and a hooded wraith in 2015.
 Once training was complete, make-up and costume were applied daily and then the team and I entered the zone which was filled with props, smoke, sound and lighting.